 Rochelle de Goias

-Rochelle has more than ten years of experience in policy analysis, program design and program evaluation working in both the private and public sectors.
-Previously she was a Senior Business Consultant with the Ministry of Economic Development, Trade and Employment.
+Most recently she was a Senior Policy Advisor for the Ministry of the Environment and a Senior Business Consultant with the Ministry of Economic Development, Trade and Employment.
 She holds a Master of Arts degree in International Relations from the University of London and a Bachelor of Arts degree from McGill University.

 Jenny has over 20 years of experience in the areas of corporate taxation, finance and audit in the financial services industry.
 She is currently the Director of Taxation at Intact Financial Corporation which is the largest property casualty insurer in Canada.
 Jenny is also co-owner of Toronto based Goneshopping.ca, an online lifestyle webstore that she manages in addition to her role at Intact.
 Jenny graduated from the University of Waterloo with an Honours Bachelor of Arts in Economics in 1991 and obtained her Certified General Accountants designation in 2000.

 Laura is a corporate and commercial lawyer who works in the financial services industry for one of the largest insurers in Canada.
 She previously worked at a major national law firm and for a large natural resources company based in Colombia.
 She holds a BSc in genetics and biochemistry from Western University and a J.D. from Western University.